Why we ask for your personal email

 We don't spam

-We only send emails that are relevant to your account: sign-off requests, expiry alerts, login verification, and occasional product updates.
+We only send emails that are relevant to your account: sign-off requests, expiry alerts, and occasional product updates.
 No marketing blasts.
-You can adjust notification preferences under Settings → Notifications.
+You can adjust notification preferences under Profile → Notifications (scroll to the Notifications section on your profile page).

 Was this helpful?